Mosese Bulitavu

 Mosese Drecala Bulitavu is a Fijian politician and Member of the Parliament of Fiji.
-He is a member of the FijiFirst party.
+He is the current Minister for Environment & Climate Change.

 In October 2011 Bulitavu was charged with sedition for graffiting billboards with anti-government slogans.
 In March 2018 Bulitavu was convicted, and subsequently sentenced to more than two years' jail.
 The conviction was overturned on appeal, and a retrial ordered in August 2018.
 The prosecution was discontinued in 2019.

 Bulitavu ran in the 2014 elections as a SODELPA candidate, winning 6276 votes, making him the 4th highest-polling SODELPA candidate.
 He was re-elected in the 2018 election, winning 5342 votes.

 On 4 July 2019, Bulitavu made racist statements on his Facebook page that stabbing and killing was something the iTaukei community learned from the 'vulagi', those who were brought in from India.
 Bulitavu was subsequently condemned by Prime Minister Frank Bainimarama and by other members of the SODELPA party, and was subsequently questioned by police over allegations of hate speech.